About Shafqat

 Before any calculator is published, the core formula is verified against at least two independent primary government sources and tested against three established calculators.
 For the federal income tax calculation: the 2026 tax brackets and standard deduction figures are confirmed against IRS Revenue Procedure 2025-28 and IRS Publication 15-T, then the output is compared against the IRS Tax Withholding Estimator, SmartAsset, and PaycheckCity at five different salary levels.
 Any discrepancy above 1% triggers a full formula review before publication.

 FICA calculations follow the same process.
-The 6.2% Social Security rate and annual wage base are confirmed against the SSA Cost-of-Living Adjustment announcement and IRS Publication 15.
+The 6.2% Social Security rate and $184,500 annual wage base are confirmed against the SSA Cost-of-Living Adjustment announcement and IRS Publication 15.
 The 1.45% Medicare rate and 0.9% Additional Medicare Tax threshold are sourced directly from IRS Publication 15 (Circular E).
-When a calculation involves a rate that varies by state, the page says so clearly and links to the relevant state revenue department.

-The complete verification process — sources used, testing methodology, update schedule, and discrepancy thresholds — is documented on the methodology page.
+The complete verification process is documented on the methodology page.

 Editorial Standards

 - Answer first.
 Every page answers the user's question in the first sentence.
-No preamble, no definition of what a salary calculator is, no "in today's complex financial environment."
+No preamble, no definition of what a salary calculator is.

 - What people get wrong.
-Every calculator page includes a dedicated section covering the most common mistakes for that specific calculation — misunderstanding marginal vs effective tax rates, missing the Social Security wage base cap, confusing biweekly and semi-monthly pay periods.
-This section is researched per page and cannot be templated.
+Every calculator page includes a section covering the most common mistakes for that specific calculation.

 - Primary source links.
-Every factual claim that can be verified links directly to the primary government source — the IRS publication number, the SSA announcement, the DOL regulation.
-Not a news article.
-Not a summary page.
+Every factual claim that can be verified links directly to the primary government source, not a news article or summary page.

 - No AI filler.
 Content is written and reviewed manually.
-No paragraphs that restate the question, use round numbers in every example, repeat the same sentence structure on every page, or open with "it is worth noting."
+No paragraphs that restate the question, use round numbers in every example, or repeat the same sentence structure on every page.

 What This Site Covers

-Nine specialised pay and tax calculators — annual salary, take-home pay, federal income tax, hourly-to-annual conversion, salary-to-hourly, annual-to-monthly, pay raise, overtime pay, and self-employment tax — plus nine in-depth guides covering federal tax brackets 2026, average American wages, minimum wage by state, gross vs net pay, FICA tax, W-4 withholding, salary vs hourly employment, how to calculate annual salary, and states with no income tax.
+Fourteen specialised pay and tax calculators including annual salary, take-home pay, federal income tax, hourly to annual conversion, salary to hourly, annual to monthly, pay raise, overtime pay, self-employment tax, biweekly pay, bonus tax, 401k, salary increase, and paycheck budget.
+Plus in-depth guides covering federal tax brackets 2026, average American wages, minimum wage by state, gross vs net pay, FICA tax, W-4 withholding, salary vs hourly, how to calculate annual salary, states with no income tax, how to negotiate salary, and more.

 Areas of Expertise